erickdelage/CRCDMU_public/ComputeCanada/Readme.md

 - You should have some minimal understanding of the Linux operating system to be able to use its bash system to use the command line.

 - Niagara uses SLURM as its job scheduler.
 SLURM is a software that, once installed (already installed and you don’t have to install it), enables several other commands on the bash terminal.

-Example of the commands:
+- Example of some useful commands:
     - $ **sbatch** launch_script.sh -- This is to launch your scripts on the cloud.
 You have to specify the resources needed, load all packages needed, move to specific directories on the linux system, and launch your command with **srun** followed by your normal way of launching your script. (e.g. srun python your_python.py --my_param param).
 All these commands should be specified inside the launch_script.sh script which you have to create.
     - $**scancel** 88000 (replace 88000 with the ID of your running job on the cluster to cancel it).
     - $**squeue** --user YOUR_ID (to see all your running or awaiting jobs on the cluster).

 - According to Compute Canada, it is preferable to use virtualenv to create your virtual environment instead of conda.
 Using conda on compute Canada is possible but often presents difficulties to use and is not optimised.
 - Those are 2 links that contain almost everything you need to know on how to login to Niagara nodes (servers) via terminal (bash terminal), and how to launch your jobs (scripts) via sbatch:
     - https://docs.scinet.utoronto.ca/index.php/Niagara_Quickstart